NikhilKartha5/Weather-app/README.md

 ## Limitations
 * Supports only one location at a time (either manually configured or automatically acquired from the GPS signal)

+## Contributing
+Contributions are welcome!
+Please fork the repository and submit a pull request.
+For major changes, open an issue first to discuss what you would like to change.

 ## Credits
 * [Open-Meteo](https://open-meteo.com/): Weather and location data (Licence: GPL v3)